SAP-archive/teched2020-CX260/exercises/exercise-1/README.md

 Ensure that you have the prerequisites in place by the validating the following commands in a terminal:

 - Run `node --version` to confirm the Node.js version on your local system.
 The version should be between `10.14.1` and `13`.
 Later version might work, but are not actively tested.
-- Run `yarn --version` to confirm the version of [Yarn](https://yarnpkg.com/) on your local system.
-The version should be 1.15 or later.
-If you like to use npm instead you should be fine, but we're not actively testing this.
 - Run `ng --version` to confirm the Angular CLI version.
 Spartacus 3.x supports Angular 10.

 ## Exercise 1.2 Create Angular application